izzyjere/izzyjere/README.md

  - 👯 I’m looking to collaborate on **any cool open source projects**

- - 🎓 I'm currently persuing a Bachelor's Degree in Information Systems
+ - 🎓 I hold a Bachelor's Degree in Information Systems from [https://cbu.ac.zm]The Copperbelt University

  - 🤝 I’m open for **remote jobs/internships**